fl1ger/deleg/draft-dnsop-deleg.md

 ### Rollout

-When introduced, the DELEG and SVCB record will likely not be supported by the Root or second level operators, and may not be for some time.
-In the interim, zone owners may place these records into their zones.
-However this is only useful for further delegations down the tree as an SVCB record at the zone apex alone does not indicate a new delegation type.
+When introduced, the DELEG and SVCB records might not initially be supported by the DNS root or TLD operators.
+Zone owners may place these records into their zones before the zones above them have done so.
+However, doing so is only useful for further delegations down the tree as an SVCB record at the zone apex alone does not indicate a new delegation type.
 The only way to discover new delegations is with the DELEG record at the parent.

 ### Availability